-In 1935, Dr. Jesse Jarue Mark, Jr. became one of the first African Americans to earn a Ph.D. in botany in the United States.
+In 1935, Dr. Jesse Jarue Mark, Jr. was one of the first African Americans to earn a Ph.D. in botany in the United States.
 His work focused on the science of crop resilience and productivity, with a focus on how temperature and climate affect alfalfa production.
 Mark would go on to a career in higher education, eventually becoming head of the Department of Agriculture at Kentucky State Industrial College.

 Born September 24, 1905 in Trinity County, Texas, Mark likely spent his early years in Nigton, an unincorporated community founded (1873) by formerly enslaved people.
 Known as a freedom colony, Nigton was one of several sites in Texas where African Americans owned and farmed their own land in the decades after the Civil War.
 One of six sons of Jesse J. Mark, Sr., a farmer, and Lula V. Mark, Jesse Jarue Mark, Jr., sometimes called J.J., may have developed his interest in crop production from firsthand experiences on his own family’s farm.